quay/clair/Documentation/reference/config.md

 ```
 a string value

-A shared key distributed between all parties signing and verifying JWTs.
+A shared base64 encoded key distributed between all parties signing and verifying JWTs.
 ```

-#### &emsp;&emsp;issuer: []string
+#### &emsp;&emsp;iss: []string
 ```
 a list of string value

-A list of issuers to verify.
+A list of jwt issuers to verify.
 An empty list will accept any issuer in a jwt claim.
 ```

 ### &emsp;keyserver: \<object\>